The Montauk Edition: Project Looking Glass

 ※ Neural Network ─ HMA-DSMA

-☛ Uses HMA algorithm but this one is a variation from low-lag to zero-lag and then... fused with the following:
+☛ Using a variation of HMA algorithm of low-lag to zero-lag, and then... fused with the following:

 ☛ Jurik Filters/Smoothing and custom MA types